vanilla/docs/content/developer/schemas/index.md

 In Vanilla, the `Garden\Schema` class is used to whitelist parameters for a data structure and validate array of data.
 It is primarily used for filtering input to API endpoints.

 The constructor of `Garden\Schema` accepts an associative array, describing the expected parameters.
-The keys of the array define the type, name and whether or not a parameter is required.
+The keys of the array define the name of a parameter and its flags (e.g. data type, is required).
 The values of the array provide a description for each parameter.

 A parameter can be defined as having one of the following types: